sxubi/sxubi.github.io/_posts/2023-10-22-IntroSTAT.md

 &emsp; 3.
 Calculate the statistic of interest on the new sample;
 &emsp; 4.
 Repeat steps 2 and 3 many times to build up a bootstrap sampling distribution.
 **Bootstrap Confidence Interval (percentile method)** For a 95% condifence interval, calculate the 2.5% and 97.5% quantiles of the boostrap distribution.

+## <center>Causation</center>
+### Hypothesis Testing I
+**Null Hypothesis** A description of the chance process for generating data.
+Sometimes referred to as $$H_0$$.

+> E.g. "The occurrence of a death is independent of the presence of Gilbert."

+**Alternative Hypothesis** The assertion that a mechanism other than the null hypothesis generated the data.
+Sometimes referred to as $$H_A.$$

+> E.g. "The occurrence of a death is dependent on the presence of Gilbert."

+**Test Statistic** A numerical summary of the observed data that bears on the *null hypothesis*.
+Under the null hypothesis it has a sampling distribution (also called a “Null Distribution”).

+**p-value** The probability of a test statistic as rare or even more rare than the one observed under the assumptions of the null hypothesis.
+If the p-value is high, then the data is consistent with the null hypothesis.